NATURAL RESOURCE CONSERVATION SERVICE

 The Environmental Quality Incentives Program (EQIP) provides financial and technical assistance to agricultural producers to address concerns about natural resources and provide environmental benefits, such as improved water and air quality. , underground and surface conserved water, erosion and reduced sedimentation of the soil or created or improved habitat of the flora and fauna.

-CONSERVATION MANAGEMENT PROGRAM (CSP)
+CONSERVATION STEWARDSHIP PROGRAM (CSP)

-The Conservation Management Program (CSP) helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address their concerns about priority resources.
+The Conservation Stewardship Program (CSP) helps agricultural producers maintain and improve their existing conservation systems and adopt additional conservation activities to address their concerns about priority resources.
 Participants receive CSP payments for their conservation performance, the higher the yield, the higher the payment they will receive.

 Agricultural Conservation Servitude Program (ACEP)